The Brief

 Creating A Cosy Lifestyle Set

 The afternoon session moved into our room set studio for lifestyle photography designed around an autumn/winter aesthetic.
-Help for Heroes wanted imagery that would translate into emotive seasonal marketing campaigns, cosy, family-oriented, and full of warmth.
+Help for Heroes wanted imagery that would create engaging seasonal marketing campaigns that are cosy, people-focused, and full of warmth.

-Our set builders and stylist Charlie Sherry brought the mood board to life by building a lounge setting with a lamp-lit atmosphere and carefully chosen seasonal props.
-Key creative touches included:
+Our set builders and stylist Charlie Sherry brought the mood board to life by building a living room set with a lamp-lit atmosphere and carefully chosen Christmassy props.

 Lifestyle Modelling

 Zara and Phillip embraced their roles, engaging with the set in natural, relaxed ways, relaxing on the sofa, sharing laughter whilst playing board games, and embodying the friendly spirit of the brand.
-Paul worked to capture candid-style shots alongside posed compositions, resulting in a balance of a lifestyle feel and focus on the products.
+Paul worked to capture candid style shots alongside posed compositions, resulting in a mix of lifestyle feel and product focus.

 Final Images